goldollarch/scitao/README.md

 	note: there are some functions of LAPACK library functions in standard Scilab but it not complete, we need the complete LAPACK library to surport scitao toolbox.

 2. Then you can install scitao toolbox follow the standard linux install sequences (./configure && make && make install).
 See the file 	INSTALL for further instructions on how to build and install it.

-	* User

-	Should execute the following instruction within Scilab: exec <PATH>/loader.sce  before using the toolbox, he can also put it in his .scilab startup file for automatic loading.
+	Users can also execute the following instruction within Scilab: exec <PATH>/loader.sce  before using the toolbox, he can also put it in his .scilab startup file for automatic loading.

 - On Windows systems

-	* Administrator
-		we have prepare a setup binary file, you need only click it and all needed file will be installed on the proper directive.
+	We have prepare a setup binary file, you need only click it and all needed file will be installed on the proper directive.
 If you like to compile the source code (need c/c++ compiler),you can execute file builder.sce to build it.

-	* User
-		Should execute the following instruction within Scilab: exec <PATH>\loader.sce. before using the toolbox, he can also put it in his .scilab startup file for automatic loading.
+	Users can also execute the following instruction within Scilab: exec <PATH>\loader.sce. before using the toolbox, he can also put it in his .scilab startup file for automatic loading.